Let’s go back in time. Let’s go back about a year, actually. Let’s go back to the making of a chunky throw.

 After adding the second row of stitches I measured to make sure the size is OK.

-The pattern is so quick (once yet where to insert your hook around the bobbles).
+The pattern is so quick (once you get where to insert your hook around the bobbles).
 It turned out to be the perfect project to work on in front of the TV in the evening.
 Although that also causes mistakes to happen… Can you spot the missed stitch?

 And I guess we had some very lovely weather as well during that time because I took a lot of progress photos outside on the garden table.
 Like this one.
 The throw is coming along nicely here, almost finished actually!